What we do

 Who we are

-We are Aotearoa New Zealand’s longest-serving accredited education in this area.
+We are Aotearoa New Zealand’s longest-serving accredited educator in this area.

-From short professional development courses, undergraduate certificates and bachelor qualification, to postgraduate diplomas, certificates, master degrees, and PhDs, we offer one of the broadest range of emergency management education, development, and research anywhere.
+From short professional development courses, undergraduate certificates and bachelor qualifications to postgraduate diplomas, certificates, master degrees and PhDs, we offer one of the broadest ranges of emergency management education, development and research anywhere.

 As one of the pioneers in Australasia to offer a doctorate in emergency management (Doctor of Philosophy in Emergency Management), we are a world-leading institution that underpins its teaching with rich and contemporary research.